code-423n4/2023-06-lukso-findings/data/LeoS-G.md

     LSP7Mintable: 1841837 -> 1840541 (-1296)

 ### [G-02] Make variable outside `for`/`while` loop
-With the exception of when the entry condition is not met, this saves gas, i.e. in the vast majority of cases.
+With the exception of when the entry condition is not met ot when there is few iteration, this saves gas.
 Obviously this is no longer valid if the variable is made in an `if` condition.
 This is why the potential `while` optimizations included in the in scope code are never valid.

 *3 instances*